 Commercial kitchens are heavily regulated in many states.
 This can range from cleaning protocols to operating licenses.
 Before setting up shop, make sure you understand both state and city laws, including any licenses and certifications for both you and your business, health department inspections, and even business permits.
 Failing to establish your company by the book could result in steep fines down the road, so stick to the letter of the law in arranging operations.

 When food service is your primary function, a great kitchen is a must.
 The kind of kitchen setup you require will vary based on everything from cuisine to size and scale.
 For example, a burger place may require access to a large grill area, while a Chinese restaurant may need space for woks.

 Available space can vary greatly based on where you live and the resources in your area.
 Options might include local kitchens that are either closed during this time or that have additional space due to limited operations.
-If these aren't available, there are resources, like Cloud Kitchens, that exist to pair virtual startups with commercial kitchen space.
+If these aren't available, there are resources, that exist to pair virtual startups with commercial kitchen space.

 Before getting into the kitchen, you need a menu.
 In most cases, this will be an abbreviated version of a traditional menu as not all dishes will work well in a delivery context.
 The menu you choose can be a favourite cuisine, an area of expertise, or a trendier cuisine that's currently missing from the market.
 For example, if bahn mi is popular in your area but the only shop in the area closed, this could be a valuable direction.

 Sourcing for a restaurant isn't as easy as going to the grocery store.
 In order to manage demand, finding a supplier that can provide the ingredients you need on the schedule you require is key.
 Food isn't the only essential, however; you will also need access to packaging material, like to-go cups, boxes, and bags.